 Yet we all have to start somewhere, and with self-esteem, we can start today.
 Each damaging thought we have in the next hour can be identified and debunked.
 The next person we see might benefit from a smile.
 The next task we take on might be executed beautifully, when we accept it’s just as likely that it will go well as it is that we’ll fail.

 And all of those things are how we plant the seed of strong, healthy self-esteem.

-Let me know your tips how to overcome low self esteem in the comments below…
+Let me know your tips on how to overcome low self-esteem in the comments below…

 Are you ready to start ROCKING YOUR LIFE?

 Welcome to Work It Sister!

 I’m Jo!
 I’m a career, relationship and healthy living coach.
 I help women who’ve had major setbacks in their career, relationships and health who feel like they’ve lost their mojo start ROCKING their life with the ROCK YOUR LIFE METHOD…woohoo!

 On my blog I share some tools, tips and shizzle that works to help you get back on top and start rocking your life again….woohoo!

 I’m busy rocking my life as a career, relationship and healthy living coach and doing all the things I love like yoga, pilates, meditation and exploring happiness.
 Learn more about me here….peace and love always…Jo xxx